olepoeschl/NQueensFAF-GUI/README.md

       - now only 0 - 3 class variables (int) per start constellation instead of int[N-3] and 5 int

-      - now using the <a href="https://github.com/carrotsearch/hppc">HPPC-library</a> for primitive type collections
+      - now using the HPPC-library for primitive type collections (link to the repository can be found below)

       - currently only works for board sizes up to N=23, this will be updated soon